DarkC35/ha_linznetz/README.md

 * Add tests (see [#10](https://github.com/DarkC35/ha_linznetz/issues/10)).
 * Add screenshots.

+## Troubleshooting

+Although this integration provides some logic to re-calculate the energy value when missing values are added afterwards (and not chronologically) it may happen that the values are corrupted at some point.
+The easiest way to fix this is to export a new bulk QH report from LINZ NETZ and import this report with the service to update all the values.

 ## Example automation for daily inserts

 This example uses [emcniece/ha_imap_attachment](https://github.com/emcniece/ha_imap_attachment/) to download the attachments.
 You can install this component manually or as an HACS custom repository.